Robust Inference Methods for Latent Group Panel Models under Possible Group Non-Separation: Test Statistics

-To the best of our knowledge, ours is the first paper in the literature that considers a decomposition at this level of generality.
+where $ \tilde{J} = \mathrm{dir} ( \tilde{\Omega}_{R,D}^{-1/2} ( R \tilde{\theta}_{D} - r ) ) $ and $ \tilde{U} = \widetilde{\mathbb{H}} \tilde{\theta}_{R,D} + \mathbb{M}\hat{B} $.
+To the best of our knowledge, the current paper is the first in the literature that considers a decomposition at this level of generality.
 For instance, \cite{chen23} consider the equality of the centers of only two clusters, \cite{yun2024selective} focused on the equality of all cluster centers, and \cite{chen2024} developed a test for the equality of the mean of a single feature.
 Our decomposition enables consideration of general linear constraints by selecting different matrices $R$.
-Furthermore, all the decompositions proposed in the aforementioned literature are special cases of \eqref{eq:perturbation_kmeans_ts}.
+Furthermore, all the decompositions proposed in the aforementioned literature are special cases of \eqref{eq:perturbation_KMeans_ts}.

+\begin{remark} A feature that distinguishes our construction from the post-clustering inference literature \citep[e.g.,][]{chen23,gao24,chen2024} is the metric used in the orthogonalization for the construction of the nuisance component $\tilde{U}$.
+In the existing literature, the observations are spherical Gaussian, so the residual can be the ordinary Euclidean projection of the data onto the tested contrast, whereas in our panel setting the unit-specific estimators satisfy $\hat{B} \sim N(B, \sigma^2 I_N \otimes \Sigma^{-1})$, which is generally anisotropic.
+The metric enters not through the residual $\mathbb{M}\hat{B}$, which is the ordinary projection residual, but through the constrained estimator $\tilde{\theta}_{R, D}$ and the whitening $\tilde{\Omega}_{R, D}^{-1/2}$, both taken in the variance metric $\tilde{\mathcal{N}}_{\Sigma}^{-1}$ of $\tilde{\theta}_D$.
+This delivers $R\tilde{\theta}_D \perp \tilde{U}$ established in Lemma~\ref{lemma-wind}, which fails if the contrast is removed in the Euclidean metric. \end{remark}

 Lastly, given the estimated group structure, we derive the conditional distribution of the quadratic form defined above.
-Let $\widetilde{\Sigma}_{R,\mathcal{d}}(\widetilde{\boldsymbol{\gamma}}_\mathcal{d})$ be the realization of $\widetilde{\Sigma}_{R,\mathcal{D}}(\widetilde{\boldsymbol{\gamma}}_\mathcal{D})$ associated with the realization $\mathcal{d}$ of $\mathcal{D}$, $\widetilde{\boldsymbol{\alpha}}_\mathcal{d}(\widetilde{\boldsymbol{\gamma}}_\mathcal{d})$ that of $\widetilde{\boldsymbol{\alpha}}_\mathcal{D}(\widetilde{\boldsymbol{\gamma}}_\mathcal{D})$, and $\mathbf{w}_{TSK}(\widetilde{\boldsymbol{\gamma}}_\mathcal{d})$ that of $\mathbf{W}_{TSK}(\widetilde{\boldsymbol{\gamma}}_\mathcal{D})$.
+Let $\tilde{\Omega}_{R,d}$ be the realization of $\tilde{\Omega}_{R,D}$ associated with the realization $d$ of $D$, $\tilde{\theta}_d$ that of $\tilde{\theta}_D$, and $\tilde{u}$ that of $\tilde{U}$.
 Define the conditioning set: